NorbertVarga/SpringBootDemoApp/README.md

   (We basically use a built-in H2 in-memory database, so you don't need to care about it)

 *If you are here, I assume that you are a developer, and you have some relevant experience in IT.
 So I hope you can easily try the project in action.
-A detailed description about the usage can be found below.*
+A detailed description about the usage can be found below.*  [Usage](#Usage)

 **Please notice that this is a hobby project, and it doesn't want to represent any kind of real business value.**
 There is some functionality which are less realistic or professional.